yellowpad/immersive-rails-assessment-final-web-0217/README.md

 ### Hints / Tips

 + Remember we want to be RESTful.
-What URL should show info about a particular guest?
-What URL should show a form to create an appearance?
-What controller actions are associated?
+What URL should we use to display our edit form?
+What action should be responsible for updating the request?